pietvanzoen/piet.me/source/blog/2018-05-31-organizing-git-projects.html.md

 ## Conclusion

 I've been using this new directory structure for about a month and I love it.
 It feels clean and organized and I don't worry about where I'm cloning repos into.
-Check out [the `git-get` source code](https://gist.github.com/pietvanzoen/92c47aa810506ec113e42667fc6e1b7d) and try it out.
-If you have ideas for improvement please let me know.
+Check out [the `git-get` source code](https://github.com/pietvanzoen/git-get) and try it out.
+If you have ideas for improvement please submit an issue.